iaincollins/serverless-on-aws/README.md

 For this workflow SSL Certificates for staging, production and test should be provisioned in advance, as this step usually requires manual intervention to verify domain ownership as part of the certificate creation process.

-While it is possible to full automate provision of SSL certificates within serverless this can be slow.
-Creating the certificates outside of serverless configuration means you can more quickly and easily tear down and de-deploy environments at any time.
+While it is possible to fullly automate provision of SSL certificates within serverless, this can be slow and is generally not something you'd want in practice due to the time required to automatically provision (or re-provision) a certificate this way.
+Creating the certificates outside of serverless configuration means you can more quickly and easily tear down and re-deploy environments at any time, with no downtime.

-For `*_SSL_CERT` values, simply specify a valid hostname for the certificate and it will automatically find it.
-If you have a single certificate that supports wildcards for your domain (e.g. if the certificate is valid for `example.com` and `*.example.com`) and you use the same domain in production and testing then you can use the same value of `example.com` for every `*_SSL_CERT` environment variable.
+For the `SSL_CERT` values, simply specify a valid hostname for the certificate and it will automatically find it.
+If you have multiple certs for a given hostname you can also specify an ARN but you will need to update `serverless.yml` to expect an ARN rather than a name.

+If you have a single certificate that supports wildcards for your domain (e.g. if the certificate is valid for `example.com` and `*.example.com`) and you use the same domain in production and testing then you can use the same value of `example.com` for every `SSL_CERT` environment variable.